SANdood/Ecobee-Suite/README.md

 - **ecobee Suite Smart Switch/Dimmer/Vent**: Helper application that will turn on/off one or more switches, and/or set the level on one or more dimmers (also works for vents), all based on changes to the Operating State of one or more thermostats.
 Intended to turn on vent booster fans when HVAC is pushing air, and (optionally) turn them off when they return to idle state.
 Can also be used to control lights and dimmers; dimmer control can be used to operate vents (see also Smart Vents Helper, below).

-- **ecobee Suite Smart Vents**: Helper application that will open and close one or more SmartThings-controlled HVAC vents based on room temperature in relation to specified heating/cooling target setpoint, or the setpoint of the specified thermostat.
+- **ecobee Suite Smart Vents**: Helper application that will open and close one or more Hubitat-controlled HVAC vents based on room temperature in relation to specified heating/cooling target setpoint, or the setpoint of the specified thermostat.
-  - **New in version 1.8.\*\*:**
   - can be configured to run only during specific Thermostat Modes (heat/cool/auto/off) and/or during specific programs
   - a new 'adjustAlways' option instructs the Helper to automate vent levels at any time, not only when the HVAC is actively pushing air.
 This can be useful to stop HVAC heat for a room that is also heated by a fireplace, wood stove or a space heater.
   - vent level can be individually configured for the "excluded" Modes, Programs and Fan Level.
 Level can be "on" or  "off" (using the configured min/max levels), "percentage" (using a specified level), or "unchanged"
   - can now automatically subscribe an ES Sensor to the selected programs that Smart Vents is configured for
   - can be automatically paused/unpaused by Smart Room when it disables/enables a Smart Room
   * Optimized Smart Recovery handling - Smart Vents not only recognizes when the ES Thermostat is in Smart Recovery, it also "looks ahead" to determine the next scheduled program and is setpoints; if configured to run during the next scheduled program, Smart Vents will adjust the vents until the target setpoint is met.
   * Now supports the use of "virtual thermostats" to set the target temperature setpoints instead of using the ES thermostat.
   * Now supports remote "HubConnect Ecovent" and "HubConnect Keene Home Smart Vent" devices (PM me for more information)

 - **ecobee Suite Smart Zone**: Helper application that attempts to synchronize fan on time between two zones.
 Intended for use on multi-zones HVAC systems; running the fan on all the zones simultaneously could help reduce electricity consumption vs. having each zone run the fan independently.